frontendpatterns/frontendpatterns.dev/src/content/patterns/catch-all-route.md

 ## Solution

-Apply the Catch-All Route pattern by defining fallback routes to handle unmatched URLs gracefully, and reinforce it with concise examples or tests.
+Define fallback routes to handle unmatched URLs gracefully.
 For example, map `/settings/profile` and `/settings/security` to nested layouts so URLs mirror what users see.